licesonw/bedrock-immersion-day-addons/01-simple-agent/README.md

 - **Plan-and-execute agents**: Determine the complete order of actions initially, then implement them all without updating the plan.

 ## Lab walkthrough
 Follow the steps in this walkthrough and copy the code to a new python file in your lab environment.
 You can also just copy the content from the file [01-simple-agent.py](01-simple-agent.py).
+Make sure you install the requirements in [requirements.txt](requirements.txt).
+You can also go ahead directly and run `pip install duckduckgo-search` in your command line.

 ### Using ReAct: Synergizing Reasoning and Acting in Language Models Framework